snowplow-archive/snowplow.github.com/_posts/2015-06-01-spark-streaming-example-project-0.1.0-released.md

 __First__, this app generates/sends raw events to AWS Kinesis. __Second__, we process the raw events with Apache Spark Streaming.
 Our data processing sorts each event into a "bucket". __Third__, Spark aggregates the raw events into 1 minute buckets. __Last__, this Spark app takes the aggregate records and saves them into AWS DynamoDB Database.

-> Analytics on Write concepts
+> Analytics on write concepts
 >----------------------------
 >__Downsampling__
 >We are parsing the ISO 8601 datetime stamp down to the minute.